Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 Dennis: “Okay.
 Is there anything else you can tell me?”

 Office: “Well, out of a 10, you got a nine.”

 Dennis: “I guess at least I’m not a 10.”

 So I spent the next two hours driving from New York City back to Connecticut with that information.
 I didn’t know what to say to my wife when I came home.

-It’s out of ten, but it’s a combination of two numbers.
+It’s out of 10, but it’s a combination of two numbers.
 Mine happened to be a 4/5 and a 5/4, so they were quite high.
-The good news was it was confined to one side of the prostate and only two of the twelve cores were positive for cancer.
+The good news was it was confined to one side of the prostate and only two of the 12 cores were positive for cancer.

 Staging is the Gleason score

 If you have a Gleason score of six or less, it’s considered a slow-growing cancer.
-My business partner, who was diagnosed several years ago with a Gleason score of six, had surgery and that was 15 years ago.
+My business partner, who was diagnosed several years ago with a Gleason score of six, had surgery.
+That was 15 years ago.